sparseware/ccp-bellavista/README.md

 * Clone this project to the projects directory of the SDK
 * Select “Import” from the Eclipse file and then choose the top level BellaVista directory to import all the projects.

-While the REST API documentation is pending (check it status in the WiKi), the BellaVista-android/assets/hub directory contains the data used in demo mode and mirrors the REST API (sans supported optional parameters) used when accessing a web service.
+While the documentation is under development (check it's status in the WiKi), the BellaVista-android/assets/hub directory contains the data used in demo mode and mirrors the REST API (sans supported optional parameters) used when accessing a web service.
 To learn more about the API you can look at the code in the [RaVe](https://github.com/sparseware/ccp-rave) project here on GitHub

 ##Discussions
 For general discussions regarding the platform please join the [Clinical Client Platform (CCP) discussion group](http://groups.google.com/d/forum/clinical-client-platform)